BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages.md

 Each message is separate and self-contained.
 Nodes should be tolerant of message-types they do not understand.
 It is best to simply ignore those.
-Detailed descriptions of the messages follows below.

 Generally speaking, each message is an event that the node can choose to respond to.
-Events range from notifications of new data (transactions/blocks/etc) and actual requests for such data to be send and last the actual data being sent.
+Events can be notifications of new data (transactions/blocks/etc), requests for such data to be sent, or the sending of the data itself.
-Or, in some specific cases a `reject` message.
+In some specific cases a message can indicate the rejection of another message, though this is optional and should not be relied upon.

 These design decisions were made with consideration to communication with untrusted/uncooperative partners.